TehTux/jh_captcha/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-With this extension you can use "No CAPTCHA reCAPTCHA" from Google in your own TYPO3 extensions as spam protection.
+With this extension you can use reCAPTCHA v2.0 from Google in your own TYPO3 extensions as spam protection.
 Moreover, this extension can be easily used in powermail forms.